100 Notable alumni of

 -

 Bryce Dallas Howard is an American actress and director.
 The eldest child of filmmaker Ron Howard, she studied acting at the New York University Tisch School of the Arts.
-While portraying Rosalind in a 2003 production of As You Like It, Howard caught the attention of director M. Night Shyamalan, who cast her as a blind girl in the thriller film The Village (2004) and a naiad in the fantasy film Lady in the Water (2006).
+While portraying Rosalind in a 2003 production of As You Like It, Howard caught the attention of director M. Night Shyamalan, who cast her as a blind woman in the thriller film The Village (2004) and a naiad in the fantasy film Lady in the Water (2006).

 -